-Loiacono’s journey began at Chico State, where he co-founded The Mother Hips with fellow songwriter Tim Bluhm.
-Before the band had even graduated from school, they were signed to Rick Rubin’s American Recordings on the strength of their debut album, ‘Back To The Grotto.’
-Over the ensuing two-and-a-half decades, they would go on to release eight more studio albums as they cemented their status as architects of a new breed of California rock and roll, one equally informed by the breezy harmonies of the Beach Boys, the funky roots of The Band, and the psychedelic Americana of Buffalo Springfield.
+Loiacono’s journey began at Chico State, where he co-founded The Mother Hips with fellow singer/songwriter Tim Bluhm.
+Before the band had even graduated from school, they were signed to Rick Rubin’s American Recordings on the strength of their debut album, Back To The Grotto.
+Over the ensuing two-and-a-half decades, they would go on to release nine more studio albums as they cemented their status as architects of a new breed of California rock and roll, one equally informed by the breezy harmonies of the Beach Boys, the funky roots of The Band, and the psychedelic Americana of Buffalo Springfield.

 Greg’s latest release Mystic Traces was recorded in Ojai, California by Scott Hirsch (Hiss Golden Messenger) and features guest appearances by Mikael Jogenesen (Wilco), Kyle Field (Little Wings), Neal Casal, Jesse Seibenberg, Jamie Drake and many more.